Find out about CAAT Thailand Drone Registration

 Can I register my drone before arriving in Thailand?

-Yes and no. There are two parts required for your drone registration:
+Unfortunately not.
+There are two parts required for your drone registration:

 Do I need to register if I buy a drone in Thailand?